jeromew/node-pg-copy-streams-binary/README.md

 Not all Streams emit a `close` event but this one does because it is necessary to wait for the end of all the underlying COPY FROM STDIN BINARY commands on the targets. `close` is emitted when all the underlying COPY commands have emitted their respective `finish` event.

-## API for deparser

-the deparser is usually used without arguments.
-It is a Transform Stream (always in object mode) that receives a stream of arrays, and outputs their PostgreSQL binary representation.

-Each array is a sequence of { type:.. , value: ..} pairs, where `type` is a PostgreSQL type (cf section supported types) and `value` is the value that need to be deparsed.

-Currently, make sure sure value is not the javascript `undefined` because this case is not handled in the deparser.
-The value can be `null` but don't forget that the target table field should be nullable or the database will complain.

-Usually, you would want to use a through2 stream to prepare the arrays, and pipe this into the deparser.

-### options.COPY_sendHeader

-default: true
-This option can be used to not send the header that PostgreSQL expects at the beginning of a COPY session.
-You could use this if you want to pipe this stream to an already opened COPY session.

-### options.COPY_sendTrailer

-default: true
-This option can be used to not send the header that PostgreSQL expects at the end of COPY session.
-You could use this if you want to unpipe this stream pipe another one that will send more data and maybe finish the COPY session.

-## API for Parser

-### options.mapping

-default: false
-This option can be used to describe the rows that are beeing exported from PostgreSQL.
-Each and every field MUST be described.
-For each index in the array, you MUST put an object `{ key: name, type: type }` where name will be the name given to the field at the corresponding index in the export.
-Note that it does not need to be equal to the database field name.
-The COPY protocol does not include the field names.
-The type MUST correspond to the type of the column in the database.
-It must be a type that is implemented in the library.

-the Parser will push rows with the corresponding keys.

-When `mapping` is not given, the Parser will push rows as arrays of Buffers.

 ## Currently supported types

 For all supported types, their corresponding array version is also supported.